heydouglass/LoginDarkLight/README.md

 ## Licença

-- Este projeto está licenciado sob a Licença MIT - consulte o arquivo LICENSE para obter mais detalhes.
+- Este projeto está licenciado sob a Licença MIT.
 - Myush 2023.